lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 git fetch git://git.openstack.org/openstack/tripleo-heat-templates refs/changes/44/413644/5 && git checkout FETCH_HEAD
 ```

-We will now deploy our patches to swift, for inject into the overcloud.
+We will now deploy our patches to swift, for injection into the overcloud.

 For this we will use a tool called `upload-puppet-modules` which will already be present on
 your undercloud node.